Introduction: Leading in the AI era

 And the impact of failure is greater as well.
 AI strategies require targeted investment and careful implementation to drive improvement.
 If companies swing and miss, fail to swing enough or swing too much — or don’t swing at all — value destruction could be significant.

-The gap between these two scenarios — growth from successful AI adoption and erosion from poor strategy or execution — is something L.E.K.
-Consulting calls the AI Delta.
+The gap between these two scenarios — growth from successful AI adoption and erosion from poor strategy or execution — is something L.E.K. calls the AI Delta.
 The Al Delta is a value blind spot, by which we mean it’s a potentially existential unknown in a company’s prospects.
 This constitutes a strategic challenge with transformative implications for virtually all industry sectors, business functions and regions.
 In this Executive Insights, we’ll explore what the AI Delta entails and how enterprises can maneuver through it.

 The accelerative potential of AI